apache/incubator-uniffle/README.md

 ![Rss Architecture](docs/asset/rss_architecture.png)
 Uniffle contains coordinator cluster, shuffle server cluster and remote storage(eg, HDFS) if necessary.

-Coordinator will collect status of shuffle server and do the assignment for the job.
+Coordinator will collect the status of the shuffle server and do the assignment for the job.

 Shuffle server will receive the shuffle data, merge them and write to storage.

-Depend on different situation, Uniffle supports Memory & Local, Memory & Remote Storage(eg, HDFS), Memory & Local & Remote Storage(recommendation for production environment).
+Depending on different situations, Uniffle supports Memory & Local, Memory & Remote Storage(eg, HDFS), Memory & Local & Remote Storage(recommendation for production environment).

 ## Shuffle Process with Uniffle